 - In a large bowl, add the oats, almond flour, sugar, cornstarch, baking powder and soda, salt, cinnamon, ginger, and allspice.
 Stir together.

-- Add the molasses and oil and stir until everything is combined.
+- Once the flaxmeal mixture has thickened (about 10 min) add it, the molasses, and oil to the dry ingredients and stir until everything is combined.

 - Scoop out a little less than ¼ cup of batter for each cookie.
 Roll the dough into a ball and make sure you use a little pressure to squish all the dough together.